sciZer0/7/v/README.md

 Now, generally, a blockchain with at least some innovative idea is accumulating attention and capitalization very fast.

-Unlike all other blockchains, the Vote blockchain unprecedentedly has a lot of innovative ideas.
+Surpassing all other blockchains, the Vote blockchain unprecedentedly has a lot of innovative ideas.

 Plus, the Vote blockchain unprecedentedly starts with over $100 000,000 people equally owning the blockchain's native token.

-Our vision is that our 3rd milestone is the market capitalization of $20 trillion — where the 1st milestone is $50 billion, and 2nd milestone is $1 trillion.
+Our vision is that our 3rd milestone is the blockchain's market capitalization of $20 trillion — where the 1st milestone is $50 billion, and 2nd milestone is $1 trillion.

 From the very beginning — from the start of the Vote DAO — each Contributor receives highly-generous Automated-Donations in the native token of the Vote blockchain, about $100,000 per month.